Student Loan Debt & Homeownership

 • Since 2005, for every $1,000 increase in student loan debt, homeownership has declined by 1.8% for recent college graduates under 35.

-• 47% of student debt holders stated that their loans prevented them from making a down payment on a home.
+• 47% of student debt holders who feel loans are delaying homeownership stated that their loans prevented them from making a down payment on a home.

 • Between 2005 and 2014, homeownership declined 5.8%; homeownership among individuals aged 24 to 32 years old dropped 20.0%.